-- Make sure buttons should look clickable—use color variations to distinguish static, hover and active states.
+- Make sure buttons look clickable—use color variations to distinguish static, hover and active states.

 - Avoid using too many buttons on a page.

-- Reserve chevrons in buttons for “Back” and “Continue” buttons only
+- Only use arrow icons in buttons for “Back” and “Continue” buttons that appear in forms

 - Use sentence case for button labels.